-- If The financial world feels like a mystery and I don't feel like I have a good handle on it.
-I always wanted someone else to do it so I wouldn't have to. - US, Female, 65 - // My husband is the primary breadwinner in my family, so he takes care of the major financial responsibilities. - Hong Kong, Female, 42 Women who participate with spouses equally enjoy the benefits of shared decisions
+- If the financial world feels like a mystery and I don't feel like I have a good handle on it.
+I always wanted someone else to do it so I wouldn't have to. - US, Female, 65 - My husband is the primary breadwinner in my family, so he takes care of the major financial responsibilities. - Hong Kong, Female, 42 10 of 14 UBS Investor Watch Women who participate with spouses equally enjoy the benefits of shared decisions